johnalison/obsidian-notes/0-inbox/ARC HIG-24-017 Boosted VqqHbb.md

 - MeT < 140
 - ak4 < 5 looks tight (30 eta < 5) pT outside of the tracker?
 Signal eff loss form this cut ?
 - Why no PQCD on jet 1 ?
+- How do you deal with the uncertianties on the fitting coeeficienents ? s20
+- TF_data what do these fits look like ?

 ## Follow-ups